emsesp/EMS-ESP32/README.md

 # EMS-ESP version 2.0

-## **Breaking changes**

-- MQTT base has been removed.
-The hostname is only used as prefixed to the topic, e.g. `ems-esp/status`
-- `refresh` command in the console has been renamed to `fetch`

 ## **New Features in v2**

 - Supports both ESP8266 and ESP32
 - New MQTT option to support Home Assistant MQTT Discovery (https://www.home-assistant.io/docs/mqtt/discovery/)
 - A new web interface using React and TypeScript that's now secure as each URL endpoint is protected by issuing a JWT which is then sent using Bearer Authentication.
-- The Access Point mode presents the user with a Captive Portal
+- In the Access Point mode there is a web Captive Portal

 <img src="media/web_settings.PNG" width=70% height=70%>
 <img src="media/web_status.PNG" width=70% height=70%>